 Smart content incorporates customizable learning interfaces and digitized study guides for post-secondary and elementary students.
-For instance, the smart study guides are explaining the content of textbook via true-false questions, practice tests, chapter summaries, and flashcards.
-Smart digital content platforms provide comprehensive assessments, real-time feedback, practice exercises and interactive content.
+For instance, the smart study guides are explaining the content of the textbook via true-false questions, practice tests, chapter summaries, and flashcards.
+Smart digital content platforms provide comprehensive assessments, real-time feedback, practice exercises, and interactive content.

 The significance of smart platforms lies in allowing educators to design customizable curriculums and content that work on various devices.
 These platforms integrate well with video conferencing, gamification techniques, simulation systems, and self-assessments.

 Problem Identification and Solving

 The solutions of AI complement in-class teaching as they don’t utilize the traditional one-size-fits-all approach.
 For instance, the AI algorithms can analyze the data in order to identify learning gaps, provide insights and establish patterns.
 Some educational platforms and institutions utilize AI solutions to analyze years of student performance data as well as teacher interaction to detect trends and avoid problems.

 Crowdsourcing is utilized mostly for funding drives and outsourcing workers, but it is also being utilized to match an appropriate tutor with the student.
 Online service website makes use of machine learning and AI to match singles together, so they can be used naturally to match students and tutors together.
 Educational social networks help lakhs of students collaborate and support each other across the nation and the globe.
 Complex machine learning algorithms are utilized by these networks to help moderators offer individualized services to students, minimize low-quantity content and filter spam.
 These social media platforms also make friend suggestions depending on the help required and areas of interest.

 Intelligent Tutoring Systems(ITS)

 In the 1970s, one of the highly influential educational psychologists, Benjamin Bloom, published his mastery learning principles.
 His research demonstrated the serious need for classroom instruction and individualized tutoring.
 Developing a one-on-one tutoring system that provides opportunities for corrected practice, personalized curriculum, targeted feedback and enrichment activities has always been a goal of AI programmers.